microsoft/PowerPlatformConnectors/certified-connectors/BoldSign/README.md

 # Introduction

-BoldSign is a legally binding, easy-to-use, secure electronic signature solution that allows you to send, sign, and manage documents.
+BoldSign is a secure, easy-to-use electronic signature solution that provides legally binding ways to send, sign, and manage documents.

 ## Prerequisites